-Have the conversation about workplace adjustments with your employee.
-If you require financial assistance to buy work-related modifications or adjustments, you can apply for the Employment Assistance Fund (EAF) online at jobaccess.gov.au.
+- 1. Have the conversation about workplace adjustments with your employee.
+If you require financial assistance to buy work-related modifications or adjustments, you can apply for the Employment Assistance Fund (EAF) online at jobaccess.gov.au. - 2.
 JobAccess will contact the applicant within two business days to discuss eligibility criteria and disability-specific barriers in the workplace.

-Eligibility criteria met?

-No

-Application is closed and the applicant is informed.
+If eligibility criteria is not met, the application is closed and the applicant is informed.
+If eligibility criteria is met, continue to step 3. - 3.
 A JobAccess Professional Adviser will determine: is a worksite assessment required?

-1. A worksite assessment will be arranged by JobAccess and conducted by an external assessor.
-They then submit their report to JobAccess.
+If an assessment is not required, go straight to step 7.
+If an assessment is required, continue to step 4. - 4.
+A worksite assessment will be arranged by JobAccess and conducted by an external assessor.
+They then submit their report to JobAccess. - 5.
+All parties will be contacted to discuss the assessor's recommendations and next steps.

-- 2. All parties will be contacted to discuss the assessor's recommendations and next steps. - 3.
-The assessor will provide quotes for recommended equipment/modifications/services. - 4.
-The employer and employee will sign an ownership form, outlining equipment/modifications for approval by JobAccess. - 5.
-The employer or employee then purchases the items, and provides a copy of the supplier invoice and proof of payment to JobAccess for reimbursement. - 6.
-The purchaser will be reimbursed by JobAccess within 3 business days.

-^() Alternative payment arrangements may be available, on a case by case basis.
+- 6. The assessor will provide quotes for all recommended equipment / modifications / services. - 7.
+The employer and employee will sign an ownership form, outlining equipment/modifications for approval by JobAccess. - 8.
+The employer or employee then purchases the items, and provides a copy of the supplier invoice and proof of payment to JobAccess for reimbursement. - 9.
+The purchaser will be reimbursed by JobAccess within 3 business days. - () Alternative payment arrangements may be available, on a case by case basis.
 Your JobAccess Professional Adviser can discuss these with you.